Customers using the Collector

 Apart from data from Flowmon Probes as well as all the other supported formats the Collector supports IPFIX extensions and proprietary formats from other vendors as well:

-Flowmon Probe is an in-built functionality that analyses packets and extracts the most useful information from L2, L3-L4 and L7 layers even within encapsulated traffic.
+Flowmon Probe is an in-built functionality of the Collector as a virtual appliance that analyses packets and extracts the most useful information from L2, L3-L4 and L7 layers even within encapsulated traffic.

 It then generates IPFIX records, which are NetFlow enriched with additional data such as network performance metrics, hostnames, URLs, SSL/TLS encryption data and much more.
 This allows scaling network analytics across the entire IT environment while keeping a granular level of detail for troubleshooting and forensics.